13 Qualities Every Great Leader Must Have [The Leadership Blueprint]

 3. Inspire them with words, ideas, actions, and vision.

-4. Hire people that are obedient and selfless.
+4. Hire people who are obedient and selfless.

 I often look at businesses that fail or significant cities with persistent crime, corruption, and poverty problems that never go away as examples.

 What thoughts, beliefs, and actions, or lack thereof, created the problem?
-My next question is, what new ideas, opinions, and steps need to be designed to get things on track?
+My next question is, what new ideas, opinions, and steps must be designed to get things on track?

 To be clear here, anybody can be in leadership positions, such as: